 As an announcer, Kiner gained additional renown for his often unintentionally funny utterances.
 He was prone to mis-speaking the names of players; for instance, he called Dwight Gooden "Greg Goossen" and Darryl Strawberry "Darryl Throneberry", in each case harkening back to Mets players of the 1960s.
 In addition, he came up with colorful phrases such as "Two-thirds of the earth is covered by water and the other third is covered by Garry Maddox" and "If Casey Stengel were alive today, he'd be spinning in his grave."

-Despite a bout with Bell's palsy, which left him with slightly slurred speech, as of 2006 Kiner is still doing Mets broadcasts.
-He is the only broadcaster to survive all of the Mets history, due to Nelson leaving the Mets for the San Francisco Giants in 1979 and Murphy's retirement in 2003.
-(Nelson died in 1995 and Murphy in 2004.)
-His traditional home-run call -- "it is gone, goodbye" or "that ball is gone, goodbye" -- is a signature phrase in baseball.
+Despite a bout with Bell's palsy, which left him with slightly slurred speech, Kiner continued doing occasional Mets broadcasts clear through 2013.
+He is the only broadcaster to survive all of the Mets history, due to Nelson leaving the Mets for the San Francisco Giants in 1979 and Murphy's retirement in 2003 (Nelson died in 1995 and Murphy in 2004.)
+His traditional home-run call - "it is gone, goodbye" or "that ball is gone, goodbye" - became a signature phrase in baseball.